a collaboration with frontofficetokyo

 The corner site at the intersection of the Neerstraat and the Kortrijkstraat is characterized by a typical closed building block with private gardens.
 This typology largely determines the urban fabric of Avelgem.

-MVA Masterplan seeks to abandon the typical Flemish closed facade and develop the block such that the inner area and the urban fabric are interwoven.
+MVA Masterplan seeks to abandon the typical Flemish closed facade and develops the block such that the inner area and the urban fabric are interwoven.
 The porous character of the design blurs the boundary between the public space and the inner area and allows the enclosing landscape to reach the rear end of the site.
 Located in the heart of the town, the site benefits from a wide presence of public facilities.

 Instead of constructing a striped down, simple and familiar environment, MVA aims to create an inclusive space meant to accommodate all types of residents.
 Multiple rooms, floors and terraces generate a diversity of dwellings designed to answer to various housing demands.
 Mixed forms invite mixed users.